 Very few foods have vitamin D naturally.
-The foods with the most are fatty fish and fish oils.
+The foods with the most are fatty fish (like salmon and tuna), liver, eggs and fish oils.
 Kids don't eat these foods a lot.
 That's why food companies add vitamin D to milk, yogurt, baby formula, juice, cereal, and other foods.

 Adding vitamin D to foods is called "fortifying."
 It's helpful, but it still may not be enough.

 To get enough vitamin D, children often need to take a multivitamin with vitamin D or a vitamin D supplement.
 Vitamin D is sometimes labeled as vitamin D3.